 2023 Award Nominations

-DC Action's Renaissance Awards taking place on Tuesday, May 23rd is a celebration of the successful rebirth of our organization, since our merger with DCAYA, and the new tradition of celebrating the contributions of our youth, young adults, residents, and District leaders who are blazing new trails in advocacy and bringing to life our collective vision of making the District of Columbia a place where all of our children and young people grow up safe, resilient, powerful and heard.
+DC Action's 2023 Renaissance Awards on May 23, 2023, will celebrate the successful rebirth of our organization since our merger with DCAYA and continue our tradition of honoring the contributions of the youth, young adults, residents, and District leaders who are blazing new trails in advocacy.
+We will lift up individuals and groups who collaboratively and consistently bring to life our collective vision of making the District of Columbia a place where all of our children and young people grow up safe, resilient, powerful, and heard.

 Do you know someone who is making extraordinary contributions to improve the quality of life for children, youth and families in Washington, DC?
 Nominate them to receive a DC Action 2023 Renaissance Award.
 See the award categories below, and submit your nomination today.